Solobarine/my_nba/README.md

 ## Introduction

-The NBA Teams Information Project is a simple web application that provides information about all NBA teams.
+The My NBA is a simple web application that provides information about all NBA teams.
 It allows users to view details and statistics for each team in the National Basketball Association.
 Whether you're a basketball enthusiast, a data analyst, or just a casual fan, this project can be a valuable resource for exploring the world of NBA teams.

 ## Live Demo